alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 Squirtle, by contrast, is just a Water type: `pokemon(squirtle, water)` exists, but not `pokemon(squirtle, ice)`.
 The query requires both to unify, so `squirtle` is not a possible value for `Pokemon`.

-Pokemon have lots of data that you can play around with.
+Pokémon have lots of data that you can play around with.
-[Iron Bundle](https://bulbapedia.bulbagarden.net/wiki/Iron_Bundle_(Pok%C3%A9mon)) is a strong Water/Ice-type Pokemon with high Special Attack.
+[Iron Bundle](https://bulbapedia.bulbagarden.net/wiki/Iron_Bundle_(Pok%C3%A9mon)) is a strong Water/Ice-type Pokémon with high Special Attack.
 How high exactly?

 ```name=top-level